 Dragon Ball FighterZ, due to that game's similarities to Marvel vs. Capcom 3 (3-against-3 fighting system, assists, and in general the chaotic nature of the game).
 This was turned Up to Eleven when FighterZ's closed beta was released on September 16, 2017, a few days before the official release date of Infinite.

-The character roster in the base game features no X-Men or Fantastic Four characters, while the Marvel side is made up almost entirely of those present in the Marvel Cinematic Universe.note Of the base roster, the only non-MCU character is Nova, and even then, the Nova Corps is at least present in the Guardians of the Galaxy films.
+The character roster in the base game features no X-Men or Fantastic Four characters, while the Marvel side is made up almost entirely of those present in the Marvel Cinematic Universe.note Of the base roster, the only non-MCU character is Nova and even then, the Nova Corps is at least present in the Guardians of the Galaxy films.
 Some speculate this was a mandate on Marvel's part due to an Executive Veto from Marvel Entertainment CEO Ike Perlmutter.note Who has been phasing the characters out of adaptations and media as to avoid promoting 20th Century Fox's X-Men Film Series, as Perlmutter and then-Fox CEO Tom Rothman (who is currently the Chairman of Sony Pictures) were known for having a notoriously toxic relationship.
-Ironically, this became a moot point once Disney bought Fox in March 2019.
+This was also meant to decrease the market value of the X-Men so that Disney was able acquire Fox for less money in March 2019.

 The themes for returning Marvel characters such as Captain America and Spider-Man were changed at the insistence of Marvel, who wanted their own composers to write theme music for their characters that sounded more similar in tone to the scores of the Marvel Cinematic Universe films.
 This included writing the new themes to represent the characters' "personality and journey".
 As a sort of compromise, those same composers rearranged Cap and Spidey's older themes as the credits music.